Using Route Optimization to Reorder Calendar Events

 Step 3: Review Current Statistics

-- CO₂ emission: Estimated carbon footprint
+- CO2 emissions: Estimated environmental impact

 Step 4: Configure Optimization Parameters